-Their cultural and iconic status is unprecedented and their prevalence in modern gaming is comparable to that of zombies' and space marines'.
-Their common occurrence in both world culture and gaming alike is a product of their unsurpassed symbolism.
-They represent everything from the benevolence of the divine to the malevolence of the demonic.
+Their cultural and iconic status is unprecedented and their prevalence in modern gaming rivals that of zombies' and space marines'.
+Their common occurrence in both world culture and gaming alike is a product of their symoblic power.
 The traditions and beliefs of people across the planet culminate into the image of the legendary dragon.
-An incredible creature that symbolizes everything we fear and everything we respect.
+An incredible creature that represents everything we fear and everything we respect.

-I know I could go on and explain the cultural significance of dragons throughout gaming history in an article ten times longer than this Top Ten list.
+I know I could go on and on and explain the cultural significance of dragons throughout gaming history in an article ten times longer than this list.
 But...
 I will save that for another blog and perhaps another episode of the Game Over-thinker should he ever develop the time or the interest.